A Beginner’s Guide to a Translation Management System

 Additionally, a TMS can help you replace all the tools your team has been using to manage translation projects.
 Subscribing to a monthly plan for a TMS will enable you to cut down on the costs of using multiple tools.

-Global organizations have a common complaint of being unable to see all the ongoing, finished, and blocked projects for all their teams across the world.
+Global organisations have a common complaint of being unable to see all the ongoing, finished, and blocked projects for all their teams across the world.
 Consequently, team members spend a lot of time creating reports and notifying each other about the status of the projects.

 As you see, a TMS helps the LSP manage your projects from end-to-end so that your team finishes projects in a hassle-free manner.

-Global organizations grow rapidly, and with growth comes more projects.
+Global organisations grow rapidly, and with growth comes more projects.
 While you may be managing your projects via emails or any other tools right now, you need a solution that stays relevant to you as and when your company grows.
 Your teams will need an efficient solution to handle large volumes of translations – this where a TMS helps you.

 When you’re sharing your company’s information with an agency or a third-party tool, data security becomes crucial.
 This is especially important if your company deals with information that is sensitive, for instance, medical, legal, financial, or government information.